-	And you need to keep doing it until you get some stringer confirmations as validations.
+And you need to keep doing it until you get some stronger confirmations as validations.

-Now I don’t usually teach this to everyone but we teach it to our students in our high-end mastermind, not that it is a tough thing to pull off but we don’t want to overwhelm them by giving in too much information.
+Now I don’t usually teach this to everyone.
+It’s taught to our students in our high-end mastermind.
+Not that it is a tough thing to pull off but we don’t want to overwhelm them by giving in too much information.

 But basically positioning means how you want your buyers to a position in their mind.